think-privacy/ThinkPrivacy/partners.md

 Because of this, we will continue to make all financial or other contributions to this site public and will be updated monthly.

-## Our Partners (*updated March 2021*)
+## Our Partners (*updated April 2021*)

 This section shows what influences the company is exposed to.
-This includes received funding, partnerships, supporters, trainings and other things.
+This includes partnerships, in-kind donations, trainings, and other non-financial contributions to the growth of ThinkPrivacy.

 ***

 <a href="https://www.namecheap.com/hosting/vps/" target="_blank"><img src="{{ site.baseurl }}assets/images/namecheap_dark.png" width="400px"></a>

 Namecheap provides ThinkPrivacy with VPS hosting and domain name support.
 Namecheap has provided services since July 2020.
 They currently have no services in our privacy recommendations.

+***

+## Our Funding (*updated April 2021*)

+This section shows businesses and organizations who have made financial contributions to ThinkPrivacy.
+We will note when these donations are reoccuring or one-time.

+***

+We are currently receiving no financial support.

 ***